Boat logo

-The superyacht, which was originally delivered in 2014 by the yard, has been transformed into the new companion yacht for Leviathan, the 111-metre Oceanco superyacht delivered last year to Gabe Newell - American video game developer and the new owner of Oceanco.
+Originally delivered in 2014 by the Dutch yard, the yacht was seen on sea trials in May 2026 following its relaunch in February.
+Draak has been transformed into the new companion yacht for Leviathan, the 111-metre Oceanco superyacht delivered last year to American video game developer and new owner of Oceanco Gabe Newell.

-As a result, Draak has been rebuilt for a new operational role, now equipped to carry a dedicated dive tender as well as further accommodation for additional crew and guests.
-The rebuilt yacht will now be prepared for sea trials ahead of delivery later this year.
+As a result, Draak has been rebuilt for her new operational role, now equipped to carry a dedicated dive tender as well as further accommodation for additional crew and guests.

 Another major exterior modification can be seen on the upper deck aft, which previously held a dedicated helideck and is now open to allow for further clearance on the main deck aft for a large tender deck equipped with heavy-duty C-davits.
 A 12.6-tonne jib crane was also integrated on the upper deck aft for easy deployment.